aridevelopment-de/fabric-packet-logger/README.md

 # Fabric Packet Logger

-There weren't really any good fabric packet loggers out on Modrinth, so I decided to create my own one.
 I use this for development at [thejocraft.net](thejocraft.net).
 Yes, the code may not be the best.
 If you want to improve it, do it and open a pull request.
 I mainly use it for debugging purposes, so I don't really care about performance or code style.

 ## Features